yadavraganu/Data-Engineering/Database/Indexes/Index Types.md

 * **Sorting**: Hash indexes cannot be used to speed up `ORDER BY` clauses because the data is not stored in a sorted manner.
 * **Hash Collisions**: If a poor hash function is used or the data has a highly uneven distribution, many keys might hash to the same bucket.
 This leads to long linked lists, degrading performance from a near-constant time lookup to a linear search within that list.
 * **Large Datasets with Skewed Data**: While they are efficient for large datasets with uniformly distributed keys, if data is highly non-unique (e.g., a column with only a few distinct values), a hash index can become unbalanced and perform worse than other index types, like B-trees.

+# B-Tree
+B-tree indexes are a type of **self-balancing tree data structure** used by most database management systems (DBMS) like MySQL and PostgreSQL.
+The primary purpose of a B-tree index is to reduce the number of disk I/O operations required to find a specific piece of data, which is crucial for large datasets stored on a disk.
+They achieve this by organizing data in a hierarchical structure, ensuring that all leaf nodes are at the same depth, which guarantees efficient and consistent search, insertion, and deletion times.

+### The Underlying Data Structure

+The B-tree index itself is a tree-like structure composed of different types of nodes:

+* **Root Node:** The top-most node of the tree, which contains pointers to the branch nodes.
+* **Branch Nodes (or Internal Nodes):** These nodes are in between the root and the leaf nodes.
+They contain key values and pointers to other branch nodes or leaf nodes, directing the search toward the correct data.
+* **Leaf Nodes:** These are the lowest level of the tree.
+They contain the actual index items, which are composed of a key value and a pointer to the physical location of the corresponding row in the database table.

+A common variation, the **B+ tree**, is often used in practice.
+B+ trees store all data pointers only in the leaf nodes, while internal nodes only store keys.
+This allows for more keys to be stored in each internal node, creating a shorter and wider tree that requires fewer disk reads.
+Additionally, the leaf nodes in a B+ tree are linked together, which makes range queries (e.g., finding all values between X and Y) very efficient.

+### Where to Use and Avoid B-tree Indexes

+#### Use Cases

+B-tree indexes are highly effective and should be used in the following scenarios:

+* **Equality and Range Queries:** They are ideal for queries that use comparison operators like `=`, `>`, `>=`, `<`, `<=`, or `BETWEEN`.
+For example, `WHERE user_id = 123` or `WHERE order_date BETWEEN '2025-01-01' AND '2025-01-31'`.
+* **Primary Keys and Foreign Keys:** They are the standard for columns used as primary keys or foreign keys because they enforce uniqueness and speed up joins between tables.
+* **Prefix Searches:** They work well for `LIKE` queries that do not have a leading wildcard, such as `LIKE 'John%'`.
+* **Ordering Data:** Queries with an `ORDER BY` clause on an indexed column can be executed much faster because the data is already stored in a sorted order within the index.

+#### Scenarios to Avoid

+While powerful, B-tree indexes are not a silver bullet.
+You should avoid them or consider alternatives in these situations:

+* **High Write-Heavy Workloads:** Every time data is inserted, updated, or deleted, the B-tree index needs to be updated to maintain its balanced structure.
+This can introduce a performance overhead, so for tables with frequent writes and few reads, the overhead might outweigh the benefits.
+* **Small Datasets:** For tables with only a few hundred or thousand rows, a full table scan may be faster or equally fast, and the storage overhead of the index isn't worth it.
+* **Columns with Low Cardinality:** Columns with very few unique values (e.g., a "gender" column with values "Male," "Female," "Other") are not good candidates for a B-tree index.
+The index won't significantly narrow down the search, and a full table scan might be more efficient.
+* **Searches with Leading Wildcards:** B-tree indexes are inefficient for `LIKE` queries that start with a wildcard, such as `LIKE '%smith'`.
+The index cannot be used to narrow the search, so the database will resort to a full table scan.

+In these cases, other index types like **hash indexes** (for exact equality checks) or **full-text indexes** (for text searches with wildcards) may be more appropriate.